jonathf/chaospy/docs/user_guide/sampling.rst

 number of samples.
 It is somewhat better with variance reduction techniques that often reaches errors proportional to :math:`1/K`.
-For a full overview of the convergence rate of the various methods, see for example the excellent book `handbook of Monte Carlo methods` by Kroese, Taimre and Botev.
+For a full overview of the convergence rate of the various methods, see for example the excellent book "handbook of Monte Carlo methods" by Kroese, Taimre and Botev :cite:`kroese_handbook_2011`.
 However as the number of dimensions grows, Monte Carlo convergence rate stays the same, making it immune to the curse of dimensionality.

 Generating random samples can be done from the distribution instance method :func:`~chaospy.Distribution.sample` as discussed in the :ref:`tutorial`.
 For